 Target Healthcare REIT invests in modern, purpose-built residential care homes in the UK let on long leases to high quality care providers.
 It selects assets according to local demographics and intends to pay increasing dividends underpinned by structural growth in demand for care.

-The UK population over the age of 85 is expected to increase by 140% from 2014 to 2039 which, combined with a current shortage of high-quality care homes, suggests a strong investment demand in years to come.
+The UK population over the age of 85 is expected to double by 2041, which, combined with a current shortage of high-quality care homes, suggests a strong investment demand in years to come.